-- 5.1 Snug Insulation must be stored under cover and in dry conditions.
+- 5.1 Temper Guard Insulation must be stored under cover and in dry conditions.
 Heavy objects must not be stacked on the packs.
-The packs must be stored in an orientation that avoids excessive compression of the product. - 5.2 Compression packaged wool is subjected to a maximum combination of compression density and storage time after which the product may not loft to its nominal thickness and therefore may not achieve its designed thermal performance. - 5.3 In general, insulation products are sensitive to the length of time they are stored under compression packaging.
-Product that does not recover to its nominal thickness may not achieve the stated R-value.
+The packs must be stored in an orientation that avoids excessive compression of the product. - 5.2 In general, insulation products are sensitive to the length of time they are stored in compression packaging.
+Product that does not recover to its nominal thickness may not achieve the stated thermal resistance (R-value).